liteyear/liteyear/README.md

 ### 🔧 **Featured Projects:**
 Here are some of our top projects showcasing our skills:

-- [Project A - SEO-Optimized WordPress Site](https://codeprohq.com): A responsive, high-converting agency landing page built with HTML and CSS
+- [CodeProHQ - SEO-Optimized WordPress Site](https://codeprohq.com): A responsive, high-converting agency landing page built with HTML and CSS
-- [Project B - SEO-Optimized WordPress Site](https://digitalminds.design): Fully optimized for SEO, this site ranks on the first page of Google for competitive keywords.
+- [Digital Minds Design - SEO-Optimized WordPress Site](https://digitalminds.design): Fully optimized for SEO, this site ranks on the first page of Google for competitive keywords.
-- [Project B - SEO-Optimized WordPress Site](https://webgeniushq.com): Fully optimized for lead conversion.
+- [WebGenius HQ - SEO-Optimized WordPress Site](https://webgeniushq.com): Fully optimized for lead conversion.

 ---